sjbennett123/cryptinthnocturna/content/current_writeups/The Heretic Prevails/_index.md

 running_notes: >
   This module is the finale of the weekend!
 THIS FIGHT IS NO MERCY!!!!!
 THE GLOVES ARE OFF!!!!!
 VALDRICK DON’T PLAY WEAK GAMES!!!!

-  The Lich will reset until Demitri Revendreth is defeated but will wait 60 second between
+   - The Lich will reset until Demitri Revendreth is defeated but will wait 60 second between

-  The Death Knights will reset until Demitri Revendreth is defeated but will wait 60 second between
+  - The Death Knights reset until Demitri Revendreth is defeated but will wait 60 second between

-  The Skelton Warlords will reset until Demitri Revendreth is defeated but will wait 20 second between
+  - The Skelton Warlords reset until Demitri Revendreth is defeated but will wait 20 second between

-  Demitri Revendreth requires 5 STAKES OF WOE to permanently kill, these can be acquired, quested for, earned as favor, created throughout the weekend
+  - Demitri Revendreth requires 5 STAKES OF WOE to permanently kill, these can be acquired, quested for, earned as favor, created throughout the weekend.

 Props: Vampire Costume, White Tabards, Blue Tabards, Red Tabards, Undead Makeup, Blood